Your Rights as a Tenant in Washington State

 The landlord must transfer all deposits to the new owner.
 The new owner must put them in a trust at a bank or in an escrow account.
 The new owner must give you the new bank or escrow company’s name and address.

-either the exact time of entry OR a period during which it will happen, including earliest and latest possible times
+the exact time of entry or the period during which it will happen, including earliest and latest possible times (The landlord must propose reasonable times)

 a phone number for you to call to object to the entry date and time or to ask to reschedule

-You cannot refuse the landlord’s entry to repair, improve or service the unit.
+You cannot unreasonably refuse the landlord’s entry to repair, improve or service the unit.
+And your landlord cannot try to enter your unit for harassment.
 In the case of emergency or abandonment, the landlord can enter without notice.
+Read My Landlord Enters My Rental Unit Without My Permission to learn more.

 STEP 1 – Write the landlord a letter.